MRdevX/spotify-lyrics-translator/readme.md

 > 🌍 Real-time translation of Spotify lyrics in a beautiful, native macOS app

+This project is a fork of [spotify-translator](https://github.com/atahanuz/spotify-translator) by [@atahanuz](https://github.com/atahanuz), enhanced with native macOS integration and additional features.
+Special thanks to Atahan Uz (atahanuz23@gmail.com) for creating the original project that made this possible!

 ## ✨ Features

 - 🔄 Real-time lyrics synchronization with Spotify